discernus/research/simple_test/runs/20250804T175152Z/README.md

 - **Transparency**: All links are relative and auditable

 ### Dependency Chain Verification
-The system maintains a complete **cryptographic dependency graph**:
+The system maintains a complete **content-addressed dependency graph**:
 ```
 Input Data (hash_A) → Analysis (hash_B) → Synthesis (hash_C) → Results (hash_D)
 ```
 - Each stage records the hashes of its inputs in metadata
 - Auditors can verify the complete chain from raw data to conclusions
-- Any break in the chain indicates potential tampering or data loss
+- Any break in the chain indicates potential modification or data loss

-### Academic Integrity Guarantees
+### Academic Integrity Features
-This cryptographic system provides **mathematical proof** of:
+This content-addressed system provides **strong evidence** of:
-1. **Data integrity**: Content hasn't been modified since creation
+1. **Data consistency**: Content matches expected hashes when unmodified
-2. **Provenance completeness**: All inputs to conclusions are preserved
+2. **Provenance completeness**: All inputs to conclusions are preserved and linked
-3. **Temporal ordering**: Git timestamps prove sequence of operations
+3. **Temporal ordering**: Git timestamps document sequence of operations
 4. **Reproducibility**: Exact inputs preserved for independent replication

 ### Automated Integrity Validation